panzerdp/dmitripavlutin.com/content/posts/167-vue-props-destructure/index.md

 [Open the demo](https://stackblitz.com/edit/vue-props-lost-reactivity?file=src%2FApp.vue,src%2Fcomponents%2FEvenOdd.vue&terminal=dev)

 Open the demo and click a few times the increase button.
-You'd notice that `"The number is even"` message always stays the same despite the count increasing.
+You'd notice that `"The number is even"` message always stays the same despite the `count` prop increasing.

 *When destructuring the `props` object `const { count } = defineProps()` the reactivity is lost.*

-The reactivity is lost because on destructuring `count` becomes a variable containing a primitive value (a number).
+The reactivity is lost because on destructuring `count` becomes a variable having a primitive value (a number).
 But Vue's reactivity cannot work directly on primitive values: it works either using a ref or a reactive object.

-Be suspicious every time you assign a primitive value directly to a variable in Vue: that's a premise of lost reactivity.
+> Be careful when assigning a primitive value directly to a variable in Vue: that's a premise of lost reactivity.

 ## 2. Solution 1: use "props" object

-The first obvious solution is to simply *not* destructure the `props` object, maintaining `props` reactivity.
+The first obvious solution is to *not* destructure the `props` object, and access the props directly using a [property accessor](/access-object-properties-javascript/#1-dot-property-accessor): `props.count`.

 ```vue {3}
 <script lang="ts" setup>